Nopass0/itrader/README.md

 - **Gmail**: OAuth2 authentication for receipt processing
 - **CORS_ORIGIN**: Set to your frontend URL (e.g. `http://localhost:3000`) to
   allow the panel to connect to the WebSocket API.
 Use `*` to allow all origins.
+  When using `*`, credentials are disabled automatically, so send auth tokens in the request payload.

 This project was created using `bun init` in bun v1.2.2.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.